-Where formal investigations commence, they are conducted under the tenets of procedural fairness and Members are confidentially provided with the name of the Complainant and such information as is necessary to enable them to respond to the allegations raised.
+Where formal investigations commence, they are conducted under the tenets of procedural fairness and Members are confidentially provided with the name of the Complainant when that information is necessary to enable them to respond to the allegations raised.

-During the period covered by this report, no complaints have been filed.
+During the period covered by this report, 6 complaints have been received, all of which were concluded by disposition letter.